MichaelMcKibbin/UCMS-NoPackages/readme.md

 ## 10. Design Rationale

-The revised UCMS design focuses on clarity, maintainability.

-Renaming `Module` to `CourseModule` eliminated a Java naming conflict and clarified its role within a `Course`.
-While it was possible to import the `com.ucms.domain.Module` class, it was unclear in the code that it was a UCMS class and not a Java class.
-To avoid confusion, the class was renamed to `CourseModule` with appropriate changes to the use of 'module' in the code.

-Consolidating Admin operations into a single class (`Admin`) and using in-memory collections (`List<>`) to manage data made the code more concise and easier to maintain.
+The revised UCMS design prioritises clarity, consistency, and maintainability, while demonstrating the core principles of encapsulation, inheritance, and polymorphism in a cohesive and extensible object-oriented structure.
+The design was guided by the goals of Exercise 1 — to produce a modular, well-structured system that models realistic academic relationships between users, courses, and assessments.

+Renaming the original Module class to CourseModule eliminated a potential naming conflict with java.lang.Module and clarified the class’s specific role within a Course.
+Although it was technically possible to retain the original name, using imports, doing so risked confusion between UCMS domain classes and Java system classes.
+The updated naming convention enhances readability and reinforces clear semantic intent throughout the codebase.

+Administrative functionality was consolidated within a single Admin class, using in-memory collections (List<>) to manage entities such as students, lecturers, and courses.
+This approach reduces redundancy, simplifies maintenance, and provides a flexible foundation that could later be extended to persistent storage without structural changes.

-The assessment hierarchy was streamlined from four classes to three (`FinalExam`, `TestAssessment`, and `AssignmentAssessment`), each extending a common abstract base to demonstrate inheritance and polymorphism.
+Since refences to 'Quiz' were removed in the revised specifications, the assessment hierarchy was streamlined from four classes to three — FinalExamAssessment, TestAssessment, and AssignmentAssessment — each extending a shared abstract superclass Assessment.
+This refactoring demonstrates inheritance and polymorphism while ensuring that common logic is defined once and reused across all assessment types.

-Constructor chaining in `Admin` illustrates reuse and reduces redundancy, while composition between `Course`, `CourseModule`, and `Lecturer` emphasizes “has-a” relationships.
+Constructor chaining in the Admin class promotes code reuse and consistent object initialisation, while composition between Course, CourseModule, and Lecturer models “has-a” relationships that mirror real-world associations.
+Encapsulation is reinforced through the use of private fields and controlled accessors, preserving data integrity and supporting future scalability.

-Encapsulation was strengthened by keeping fields private and using controlled accessors (getters and setters), improving data integrity.

-This iteration produces good package separation, meaningful object interactions, and console outputs that demonstrate OOP principles.

-This OOP design ensures that new user types or assessment forms can be added with minimal modification, demonstrating the Open/Closed Principle in practice.
+Overall, this iteration delivers a cleaner and more maintainable architecture with clear package separation, logical class interactions, and console output that effectively demonstrates the intended OOP behaviours.
+The design achieves the educational objectives of the exercise by integrating theoretical principles into a practical and verifiable implementation.